Mira412/-AI-CHATBOT-WITH-NLP/README.md

 ---

 ## PROJECT DESCRIPTION

 This project is the third task under the CODTECH Python Internship Program.
 The goal of Task 3 is to build a **chatbot using Python and basic Natural Language Processing (NLP)** techniques.
 Chatbots are conversational agents that simulate human interaction and are widely used across industries such as customer support, healthcare, education, and personal productivity.
-In this task, the chatbot was built using simple rule-based logic and NLP techniques such as tokenization, lowercasing, and basic keyword matching.
-The chatbot is capable of handling a small set of predefined questions or commands and responds accordingly.
-While it doesn’t use advanced AI models, it serves as an ideal starting point for learning how human language can be processed and interpreted by machines.
-The main logic involves analyzing user input, processing the text, and matching it against known patterns to generate appropriate responses.
-Libraries like **NLTK (Natural Language Toolkit)** were used to tokenize text, remove stop words, and make simple word-based decisions.
-This project gives a foundational understanding of how bots work and how input/output-based logic can be enhanced with NLP to make applications smarter.
-It also highlights how user experience depends on the relevance and natural flow of responses in conversational systems.

----

-## TOOLS & TECHNOLOGIES USED
-- **Python** – For building chatbot logic
-# CHATBOT DEVELOPMENT USING PYTHON & NLP

-**COMPANY**: CODTECH IT SOLUTIONS
-**NAME**: MIRA RAJAK
-**INTERN ID**: C
-**DOMAIN**: Python Development
-**DURATION**: 4 Weeks
-**MENTOR**: Neela Santosh

----

-## PROJECT DESCRIPTION

-This project is the third task under the CODTECH Python Internship Program.
-The goal of Task 3 is to build a **chatbot using Python and basic Natural Language Processing (NLP)** techniques.
-Chatbots are conversational agents that simulate human interaction and are widely used across industries such as customer support, healthcare, education, and personal productivity.